Suosihe/volcano_LTR/README.md

 `prefix_clust.out.clstr.list` file shows the clustering results.

-`prefix_fam_coverage` file shows the categories and details of each intact LTR-RT.

 `prefix_gypsy.rt.tree` and `prefix_copia.rt.tree` show the final trees with marker LTR-RTs.
-You can refer to the [wiki page](https://github.com/Suosihe/volcano_LTR/wiki). based on this tree to determine the categorisation of lineages levels.

-`prefix_fam_coverage.info` file shows the details of the each clusters.
+`prefix_fam_coverage.info` file shows the details of the LTR-RTs in each clusters.
+The 18th column is the clade of LTR-RTs.

 ### Quantification